 4. Final Trial

 A case proceeds to trial if the parents cannot resolve the issues amicably.
-At trial, evidence is presented to a judge who will ultimately decide how conservatorship will work for the children.
+At the trial date, evidence is presented to a judge who will ultimately decide how conservatorship will work for the children, including whether one parent will be granted sole custody.
 A case can be finalized fairly quickly if an agreement is reached in the early stages of the litigation.

 If issues of substance abuse, criminal history, or neglect are present, it complicates the matter.
 Those types of issues make child custody battles take longer and increase legal costs.
 Parents can use a parenting plan to spell out the details of custody and possession, including the ability to make important decisions in a child’s life.